ansible/ansible/docsite/rst/intro_configuration.rst

 bin_ansible_callbacks
 =====================

+.. versionadded:: 1.8

 Controls whether callback plugins are loaded when running /usr/bin/ansible.
 This may be used to log activity from the command line, send notifications, and so on.
 Callback plugins are always loaded for /usr/bin/ansible-playbook if present and cannot be disabled::

     bin_ansible_callbacks=False

+Prior to 1.8, callbacks were never loaded for /usr/bin/ansible.

 .. _callback_plugins: